Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Estimands and Bayesian Estimation

 The baseline hazard function may be flexibly modeled, with one possible choice being through M-splines \cite{brilleman2020bayesian}.
 Let $M(t;\boldsymbol{\psi}, \boldsymbol{k},\delta)$ be an M-spline function:

 Here $\boldsymbol{\psi}$ is the vector of coefficients for the $L$ M-spline basis terms, with degree $\delta$ and knot locations $\boldsymbol{k}$.
-Integrating this M-spline function yields the following I-spline function, which is evaluated using the same coefficients, degree and knot locations, and which will be used in the log-likelihood below:
+Integrating this M-spline function yields the following I-spline function, which is evaluated using the same coefficients, degree and knot locations:

 Both M-spline and I-spline functions can be evaluated analytically \cite{splines2}.
 By flexibly modeling the baseline hazard with M-splines, the hazard and the survival probability become, respectively: